-Right behind the Gate of Felicity is the Audience Chamber, which is also called the Chamber of Petitions.
-This 15th-century building is decked with beautiful blue, turquoise and white tiles and was always decorated with precious carpets and pillows.
+Right behind the Gate of Felicity is the Audience Chamber, also called the Chamber of Petitions.
+This 15th-century building is decked with beautiful blue, turquoise, and white tiles and decorated with precious carpets and pillows.

-The main throne room is inside the audience chamber where the emperor would sit atop a slightly elevated throne completely covered with gold cloth.
-There is a baldachin throne here with a cover decked with several pieces of brocade with pearls and emerald and ruby plaques sown in.
+The main throne room is inside the audience chamber.
+The slightly elevated throne is covered with gold cloth and has a baldachin decked with several pieces of brocade with pearls and emerald and ruby plaques sewn in.

 Behind this chamber is the Dormitory of the Expeditionary Force where you can find the Imperial Wardrobe Collection with more than 2500 garments, including the kaftans of the Sultans.

 The Conqueror's Pavilion, or Conqueror's Kiosk, is one of the oldest buildings in the palace.
-The palace was first constructed in 1460.
-A vast collection of artworks, jewelry, heirlooms, and money belonged to the Ottoman dynasty at the Imperial Treasury of Istanbul.
-Its Chief Treasurer was responsible for maintaining the Imperial Treasury.
+A vast collection of artworks, jewelry, heirlooms, and money belonging to the Ottoman dynasty was kept at the Imperial Treasury.
+Its Chief Treasurer was responsible for maintaining it.

-One of the armors of Sultan Mustafa III is on display in the Treasury room, consisting of a gold-plated iron coat of mail embellished with jewels.
-In the second room is the Topkapı Dagger.
-The Spoonmaker's Diamond in the third room is the jewel that stands out most.
-Sultan Mahmud I's throne occupies the center of the fourth room.
+One of Sultan Mustafa III’s suits of armour is on display in the Treasury room, consisting of a gold-plated iron coat of mail embellished with jewels.
+The treasury also houses the Topkapı Dagger, the Spoonmaker's Diamond, and Sultan Mahmud I's throne.

-An example of Ottoman architecture of the 18th century, the library is clad in marble.
+The Neo-classical Enderûn Library, also known as the "Library of Sultan Ahmed III", is a stunning example of 18th-century Ottoman architecture.
 Located beneath the central arch of the portico is an elaborate drinking fountain with niches on each side.
-A low basement protects the library's precious books from moisture.
+The library is clad in marble and a low basement protects its precious books from moisture.

 A wall of cabinets houses the books.
 The niche opposite the entrance was the Sultan's private reading corner.
 Turkish, Arabic, and Persian texts about theology, Islamic law, and other aspects of scholarship were on display in the library.

-Among the palace's mosques, the Mosque of the Ağas is the largest.
-As one of the oldest structures in the city, it dates back to Mehmed II's reign in the 15th century.
+The Mosque of the Ağas is the largest of the palace’s mosques.
+As one of the city’s oldest structures, it dates back to Mehmed II’s reign in the 15th century.